SSWConsulting/SSW.SophieBot/_docs/Instructions-Compile.md

 1. From the cloned repo, go to "{your cloned repo}/bots/employee-finder/src/SSW.SophieBot/settings" folder
 2. Make a copy of the file `appsettings.example.json` and rename it to `appsettings.json`.
 3. Add necessary configurations to `appsettings.json`.
+See schema reference [here](Schema-Reference.md).
    > Note: For `adapters` and `components` sections in `runtimeSettings`, do not modify the initial settings from `appsettings.example.json` as they are needed for the test run.

 ### Step 3.
 Open the repo with Composer